MagdalenaOlak/Java_solutions/README.md

                         }
                 }

-- [Triangle Right](https://gist.github.com/MagdalenaOlak/4e147401e44ac0168e18f9255a8aea5e)  - Draw an equilateral triangle like below with '*' characters taken from the keyboard.
+- <a name=""></a>[Triangle Right](https://gist.github.com/MagdalenaOlak/4e147401e44ac0168e18f9255a8aea5e)  - Draw an equilateral triangle like below with '*' characters taken from the keyboard.
 Each next level should have 1 star more.
 Enter the number of stars in the triangle.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/66574001/197380037-163332c0-c992-40f4-a8b2-a1ea433d7287.jpg" />